wale-prog/RPG2022_Conference_mimic/README.md

 > Project Description.

-> In this Capstone project, we were given  a design guide line to follow which was based on an art summit but I have personalized it i.e changed the content to that of a technical conference advocating for Renewable Power Generation that has zero net carbon emission.
-> The webpage is responsive and compatible with screen sizes lower than 768px, then higher screen sizes.
+> RPG 2022 is a conference landing and about pages advocating for Renewable Power Generation with zero net carbon emission.
+The webpage is responsive and compatible with screen sizes lower than 768px, then higher screen sizes.

 ## Built With